Semrush helps you:

 Then, funnel website visitors to those key pages.

-In my case, my newsletter sign-up page converts super well.
+In my case, my keyword tool page converts super well.

-This is why I include a link to that page in my navigation.
+This is why I include a link to the tools in my navigation.

 Bonus #1: Encourage Email Forwards